mmoncayod/ds-portfolio/README.md

 + ## **Product recommendation system for restaurants**
   + **Overview**

-For Raiil, a company committed to streamlining the restaurant supply chain through transparent order management, tracking, and payments, I developed a product recommendation system tailored for restaurants.
+For Raiil, a company committed to streamlining the restaurant supply chain through transparent order management, tracking, and payments, I developed a product recommendation system, tailored for restaurants.
 This innovative system leverages historical ordering data to deliver personalized product suggestions, enhancing the connections between restaurants and suppliers and facilitating a more efficient supply chain process.

-  + ### **Data collection**
+  + #### **Data collection**

     Raill didn`t have enough data to develop the model, so I created Python scripts to simulate artificial data to train a machine-learning model.